Yandex Cloud

 • Management console: Use the Yandex Cloud management console to create your infrastructure step by step.

-• Terraform: Streamline creating and managing your resources with the infrastructure as code (IaC) approach.
+• Terraform: Streamline creating and managing your resources using the Infrastructure as Code (IaC) approach.
 Download a Terraform configuration example and deploy your infrastructure using the Terraform Yandex Cloud provider.

 Was the article helpful?